 - In a pot over medium-high heat, add beans, rice, corn, tomato sauce, salsa, broth, and taco seasoning, stirring until combined.
 Bring to a boil, cover, and reduce heat to low.

-- Cook for 20 minutes (for white rice), or until rice is cooked through.
+- Cook for about 20 minutes (for white rice), or until rice is cooked through.
 If using instant rice, pasta, or another grain, cook according to package directions.
 Remove lid and stir pot twice during cooking to prevent rice from sticking to the bottom.

 - Remove from heat and add up to two cups of water to thin soup.
 Otherwise, soup will be thick, like a stew.
 Allow to set for 5 minutes, then serve.